millennium200/CustomPrefix/README.md

 Prefix plugin for Bukkit

-Enables owners to give admins or donors permission to change their own PermissionsEX & GroupManager* prefix with the command /prefix set <prefix>.
+Enables owners to give admins or donors permission to change their own PermissionsEX & GroupManager* prefix with the command /prefix set {prefix}.

 Bukkit Link: http://dev.bukkit.org/bukkit-plugins/customprefix/